ivangfr/springboot-testing-mysql/README.md

-# springboot-testing-mysql
+# `springboot-testing-mysql`

-## Goal

 The goals of this project are:

 1. Create a simple REST API to manage users called `user-service`.
 The database used is [`MySQL`](https://www.mysql.com);
 2. Explore the utilities and annotations that Spring Boot provides when testing applications.

-## Running the application
+# Running the application

-1. Inside `/springboot-testing-mysql` root folder run
+1. Inside `springboot-testing-mysql` root folder run
 ```
 docker-compose up -d
 ```
-> To stop and remove containers, networks, and volumes type:
+> To stop and remove containers, networks and volumes type:
 > ```
 > docker-compose down -v
 > ```